adambard/learnxinyminutes-docs/scala.html.markdown

 scala> b.bite
 res3: Boolean = false

-// Traits can also be used as Mixins (Keyword "with")
+// A trait can also be used as Mixin.
+The class "extends" the first trait,
+// but the keyword "with" can add additional traits.

 trait Bark {
 	def bark: String = "Woof"